cbrenner04/cjb_experiments/conditional_experiment.md

 Even though it is not conventional to write `unless has_no` due to it being a double negative, it seems that it is the fastest option for the first two example.
+It also seems like using `unless` is faster than `if`.
 Once again, going against convention optimizes my test a bit.